gyawaliashirwad/ReactJs_Calculator/README.md

-I used React Js to make a basic working calculator.
+I used React Js to make a basic working calculator..
 <<<<<<< HEAD
 # React + Vite